Storage & Back-up Workflow for Filmmakers

 by | February 28, 2023

-If you ask any filmmaker or video professional about their greatest challenge during production, chances are, storage will be at the top of the list.
+If you ask any filmmaker or video professional about their greatest challenge during production, chances are, file storage will be at the top of the list.
 Not creative blocks or narrative structures.

-To get a better understanding of the types of storage options available to filmmakers, best practices and tips when storing files, and some examples of existing storage workflows, read our guide on video storage workflows for production teams below.
+To get a better understanding of the types of storage options available to filmmakers, best practices and tips when storing large video files, and some examples of existing storage workflows, read our guide on video storage workflows for production teams below.

 The Importance of a Video Storage and Backup Workflow